-Using the latest color trends in updating or furnishing a home can bring outstanding results.
+Color makes a place come alive, and using latest color trends to update or furnish a home can bring outstanding results.
 It is easy to see why.
-Color makes a place come alive, and changing to fresh, new colors for walls, flooring, furniture and accessories gives you a completely new space.
+Change to fresh, new colors for walls, flooring, furniture or accessories, and you have a completely new space.

-The problem with following trends is that eventually they become less, shall we say, trendy.
+There is just one problem with following new trends, and that is, eventually they become less, shall we say, trendy.
 What do you do then, and how do you incorporate the newer trends?
 It is obviously very expensive and impractical to keep changing everything as trends and fashions continue change over time.
+There are workarounds.

 Pick Only Color Trends That Appeal to You